 Surgical Irrigation Technologies v.
 Stryker.
 Represented Stryker in a patent infringement action regarding surgical irrigation devices.
 Case dismissed by plaintiff.

 Versata Software v.
 SAP.
-Represented SAP in a nearly decade-long dispute with Versata, originally involving five Versata patents regarding computer-based system configuration, pricing, and order management.
-Three patents were dismissed before trial, and following a 2009 jury trial, the court determined that a fourth patent did not infringe as a matter of law.
+Represented SAP in a nearly decade-long dispute with Versata, originally involving five Versata patents regarding computer-based configuration, pricing, and order management software.
+Three patents were dismissed before trial, including based on dispositive claim construction issues, and following a 2009 jury trial, the court determined that a fourth patent did not infringe as a matter of law.
 In the nation’s first Covered Business Method proceeding, the Patent Trial and Appeal Board found the fifth patent invalid; that determination was upheld on appeal.

-Patent Litigations and Related Covered Business Method Proceedings (U.S.P.T.O.
-Patent Trial and Appeal Board).
-Defended a major consumer electronics company in multiple patent infringement actions and Covered Business Method (CBM) review proceedings involving electronic sale and transmission of music and video, data storage and access systems, and digital rights management.
-The U.S.P.T.O. instituted CBM review of numerous challenged claims, each of which were ultimately held not patentable based on prior art or Section 101 grounds.
+Patent Litigations and Related Covered Business Method Proceedings (Patent Trial and Appeal Board).
+Defended a major consumer electronics company in multiple patent infringement actions and Covered Business Method (“CBM”) review proceedings involving electronic sale and transmission of music and video, data storage and access systems, and digital rights management.
+The PTAB instituted CBM review of numerous challenged claims, each of which were ultimately held not patentable based on prior art or Section 101 grounds.

 Eolas v.
 Adobe et al. Represented a prominent Mountain View-based technology company defendant to secure total victory in a case brought by Eolas Technologies Inc. on two patents that it contended cover all web sites containing interactive content.
 After a four-day invalidity trial involving multiple defendants, an Eastern District of Texas jury returned a verdict that all asserted claims of both patents were invalid.